What is cri-du-chat syndrome?

-Doctors usually diagnose crying cat syndrome at birth, based on physical abnormalities and displayed symptoms.
-Your doctor may also perform an X-ray on your child’s head to detect abnormalities in the base of the skull
+The condition is usually diagnosed at birth, based on physical abnormalities and other signs.
+Your doctor may perform an X-ray on your child’s head to detect abnormalities in the base of the skull.

-To confirm a diagnosis, a chromosome test often will be performed.
-A specialized technique called a FISH analysis may be used to help detect small deletions.
+A chromosome test that uses a special technique called a FISH analysis helps detect small deletions.
 If you have a family history of crying cat, your doctor may suggest a chromosome analysis or genetic testing while your child is still in the womb.
-The doctor can either test a small sample of tissue from outside the sac where your child develops, (known as CVS or chorionic villus sampling) or they may test a sample of amniotic fluid.
+Your doctor can either test a small sample of tissue from outside the sac where your child develops, (known as chorionic villus sampling) or test a sample of amniotic fluid.

 There is no specific treatment for crying cat syndrome.
 You can help manage symptoms with physical therapy, language and motor skill therapy, and education intervention.

 There is no known way to prevent crying cat syndrome.
-Even if you don’t display symptoms, you still may be a carrier if you have a family history of the syndrome.
+Even if you don’t display symptoms, you may be a carrier if you have a family history of the syndrome.
 You should consider getting a genetic test.

 Cri-du-chat syndrome is very rare, so it’s unlikely to have more than one child with the condition.